A Practical Guide to Implementing Incoming Email using the SharePoint Directory Management Service01 Feb 2013 | SharePoint 2010, SharePoint 2013

 SharePoint 2010 and 2013 include functionality to implement Incoming Email into Libraries and enable SharePoint Groups to leverage an email address in Active Directory.
 For Libraries, SharePoint allows users to submit items to the Library without having to visit SharePoint.
 For SharePoint Groups, a Distribution Group is created with the SharePoint group’s members.
 This implementation guide covers a specific way of implementing SharePoint Incoming Email.
 Various parts of this guide can be done differently, but this is my personal preferred way of implementing SharePoint Incoming Email.
+Implementation

 In order to leverage SharePoint incoming email and the Directory Management Service, at a minimum the Exchange Server 2003 schema extensions are required.
 Note that an Exchange server is not required.
 You can leverage a 3rd party Active Directory-integrated product as the mail server.

 The first step to leveraging the DMS would be to extend the Active Directory schema.
 These schema extensions are on the Exchange 2003, 2007, 2010, or 2013 media.
 In general, to perform the extension, a user that is an Enterprise and Schema Administrator would run:

 Exchange 2007 and higher:

 There are various articles revolving other requirements surrounding each of the versions of Exchange’s requirements for extending the schema, such as forest and domain level, etc. For the purposes of this article, an Exchange 2010 SP2 server has been installed in the domain.